-Nevertheless, with the rise of the biotech sector in the 1990s, some activists began to suggest that biodiversity-rich countries were being plundered of their "green gold" by biotechnology rich countries, accused of "biocolonialism" and "bioimperialism".
-According to Vandana Shiva: "The United States has accused the Third World of piracy.
-[However], if the contributions of Third World people are taken into account, the roles are dramatically reversed: the United States would owe Third World countries USD 302 million in agriculture royalties and USD 5.1 billions for pharmaceuticals."
+The United States has accused the Third World of piracy.
+[However], if the contributions of Third World people are taken into account, the roles are dramatically reversed: the United States would owe Third World countries \$302 million in agriculture royalties and \$5.1 billion for pharmaceuticals.51

 These numbers are as empirically suspicious as the estimates provided by transnational corporations on their losses due to foreign counterfeiting.
-In fact, the biopiracy discourse usually rests less on the quantitative measurement of the genetic resource flow than on a limited number of controversial patents granted to American corporations for inventions using resources originating from developing countries.
-Among these resources, the turmeric, the basmati rice and the neem tree are probably some of the most publicized cases by NGOs and the most commonly used as alleged examples of biopiracy.
+In fact, the biopiracy discourse usually rests less on the quantitative measurement of genetic resource flows than on a limited number of controversial patents granted to American corporations for inventions derived from resources originating from developing countries.
+Among them, the turmeric, the basmati rice and the neem tree cases are probably the most publicized by NGOs, and the most commonly used as alleged examples of biopiracy.